Nilesh-Parmar-05/portfolio/README.md

 - HTML5
 - CSS3
 - JavaScript
-- GitHub Pages for hosting
+- GitHub Pages
+- Netlify for Hosting

 ## 🚀 How to View Locally